frankaemika/docs/source/libfranka.rst

  * read the **robot state** to get sensor data at 1 kHz.
  * access the **model library** to compute your desired kinematic and dynamic parameters.

-During operation you might also encounter several **errors** that we detaill at the end of this section.
+During operation you might also encounter several **errors** that we detail at the end of this section.

 Non-realtime commands